-The internal audit activity remains free from interference by anyone within the Legal & General Group.
-This includes the choice of business areas to audit, procedures, frequency, timing, or the content of Group Internal Audit reports.
-This ensures that the Group Internal Audit function can maintain a necessary independent and objective perspective.
+The internal audit activity remains free from interference by anyone within the L&G Group.
+This includes the choice of business areas to audit, procedures, frequency, timing, or the content of reports.
+This ensures that the Group Internal Audit function can maintain its necessary independent and objective perspective.